 Tempo Planner and Tempo Timesheets, more effective together

-Tempo Planner is especially powerful when combined with Tempo Timesheets, a time tracking tool for Jira.
+Tempo Planner is especially powerful when combined with Tempo Timesheets, the #1 time tracking tool in the Atlassian Ecosystem.

-When Tempo Planner teams up with Tempo time tracking, team leads can limit unknowns and build future resource plans.
+When Tempo Planner teams up with Tempo time tracking, team leads can limit unknowns and build future resource plans more accurately to limit the impact of the planning fallacy.
 One of the powerful features that’s included when combining Tempo Timesheets and Tempo Planner is the Planned vs. Actual report.

 The Planned vs. Actual report allows you to compare planned vs actual time logged to improve estimates and account for effort variance in future projects.
 It helps teams and their leads to monitor the progress of projects.

 The main components of the report are planned hours and actual hours logged, as well as the variance; that is, the difference between planned vs. actual.
 With this report users can determine how long projects actually take and learn to make better estimates, opening the door to greater profitability.

 Integrate with Tempo Planner for even greater effectiveness

 One of the great advantages of Jira is the potential for customization with different apps in the Atlassian Marketplace.
 For example, the time planned with Tempo can be read by ScriptRunner to send daily emails.
 In these emails, the information from the work items logged on Tempo Planner are listed to communicate what every team member will be doing.

 As another example, the EazyBI integration with Tempo Planner reads the planned hours for each calendar week and provides the number of available hours for each team member, effectively substituting the use of Team Calendars.